Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __carrier_material__
   - Type: string
-  - Despription: If you a support material was used, the name of the support material must be specified.
+  - Despription: If a support material was used, the name of the support material must be specified.
 This could be e.g. a gel, a membrane or a particle. (__if_applicable__)

 <hr>